Crowdfunding vs. Peer-to-Peer Fundraising: What’s the Difference?

 Peer-to-Peer Fundraising Campaign

 Compared to a traditional crowdfunding campaign, peer-to-peer fundraising campaigns have the power to reach a larger audience because individual supporters solicit their networks for donations.
-These campaigns can serve as time-based initiatives or a year-round fundraising opportunity.
+These campaigns can serve as time-based initiatives or year-round fundraising opportunities.

 The main purpose of a peer-to-peer page is to call supporters to fundraise on behalf of your organization.
 While there is also an option to complete a one-time donation, the goal of the page is to recruit individuals who will appeal to their personal networks.

 Instead of Impact Levels that depict the significance of a single donation amount, the Impact Levels on Classy’s peer-to-peer landing page convey the impact an individual could make as a fundraiser.

 When to Build a Peer-to-Peer Fundraising Campaign

 You can run time-based peer-to-peer campaigns, create a year-round fundraising option that allows supporters to dedicate their life events, or run both simultaneously.

 These peer-to-peer fundraising campaigns can serve to:

 - Leverage the network of your supporter base to raise more money